 Read more about What to buy in Mekong Delta?

 7. Ride bicycle around quiet village

 Some tourists said that they felt like being in a peaceful world far away from our world – a world of business, war and making money for living.
 In Mekong Delta, people don’t have to worry about their life because Mother Nature gives them so much.
 They have fishes in the lake and river, rice on the fields, fruits and vegetables in the gardens.
 They have bamboo, leaves and trees to build their houses.

-The life is peaceful and people are always friendly.
-That’s why villages in this region is extremely quiet.
-The best way to explore the village is riding a bicycle along one land dirt roads.
-It’s time to see the slow life, calm yourself and just relax.
+Life is peaceful and people are always friendly.
+That’s why villages in this region are extremely quiet.
+The best way to explore the village is by riding a bicycle along one land dirt road.
+It’s time to see a slow life, calm yourself, and just relax.

 8. Visit islands around My Tho

-The islands are very green, quiet and pretty romantic island overlooking the river and a magnificent garden.
-These islands are most-visited stops on Mekong Delta tours from Ho Chi Minh city, especially one day tour.
+The islands are very green, quiet and pretty romantic islands overlooking the river and a magnificent garden.
+These islands are most-visited stops on Mekong Delta tours from Ho Chi Minh city, especially full day tour.

 9. Climb Sam mountain